davidhalter/jedi-vim/README.rst

 **now in beta testing phase**

-*If you have any comments or feature request, please tell me!
+*If you have any comments or feature requests, please tell me!
 I really want to know, what you think about Jedi and jedi-vim.*

 jedi-vim is a is a VIM binding to the awesome autocompletion library *Jedi*.